National e-Invoicing System – what is it and what is it based on?

 From February 1 to July 31, 2026, the Ministry of Finance plans to launch a transition period during which taxpayers will not be required to show the KSeF number of an invoice in sales records.

-Besides, the MF’s assumptions included leaving entrepreneurs a 6-month protection period, during which the contractual penalties provided for failure to comply with obligations arising from the KSeF’s entry into force would not be executed.
-However, at present – January 2025 – there is no official confirmation from the ministry.
+In addition, the MF’s assumptions included leaving entrepreneurs a protective period, during which the contractual penalties, provided for failure to meet the obligations arising from the entry into force of the KSeF, will not be executed.
+This information has been confirmed by representatives of the Ministry of Finance – the first penalties will not be imposed until 2027.
+This is good news for entrepreneurs – especially since there is virtually no more time to implement the System in companies.

 Benefits of KSeF